diasbruno/diasbruno/readme.md

 Elm and Javascript/Typescript.
 But also work in Ruby and Python.
 F#, C/C++, Rust and Go are in my list of interests.

-On my free time, I'm a skateboard, tennis player and musician.
+On my free time, I'm a skateboarder, tennis player and musician.

 ## Work related